fsodano/findmyself/README.md

 * `hello`, gives you general information of the bot usage
 * `pair me up` pairs you up with another participant randomly
 * `pair me up with :flag-**:` pairs you up with another participant of the selected country.

+Please note the `pair me up with :flag-**:` looks for flag emojis set as statuses on Slack.